TangYewLabs/civd/README.md

 # CIVD — Corpus Informaticus Volumetric Data

-**CIVD** is a 3D‑native, spatial–temporal data substrate designed for robotics, simulation, and digital twin systems.
+**CIVD** is a 3D-native, spatial–temporal data substrate designed for robotics, simulation, and digital twin systems.

 Unlike conventional file formats that merely *store* 3D assets, CIVD is built to **operate in 3D space**:
 - Spatially addressable
-- ROI‑first
+- ROI-first
-- Tile‑streamable
+- Tile-streamable
-- Temporal‑delta aware
+- Temporal-delta aware
-- Compute‑efficient
+- Compute-efficient

-This repository contains a **reference implementation** with measurable benchmarks demonstrating how update cost scales with *change*, not world size.
+This repository contains a **reference implementation** with measurable, reproducible benchmarks demonstrating how update cost scales with *change*, not world size.

 ---